 Items you might return

 If you’re not really sure about your purchase and think you might return it at some point, then paying with cash is a better option, explains Steven Holmes, a financial expert and the senior investment advisor at iCash.
+This is particularly true for items like clothing, shoes, or home decor where you might need to see the item in your own space or try it on before committing fully.

 -